-As a complete regimen for the treatment of HIV-1 infection in adults who are antiretroviral treatment-naïve or virologically-suppressed (HIV-1 RNA <50 copies/mL) on a stable antiretroviral regimen for ≥6 months and have no known substitutions associated with resistance to darunavir or tenofovir.
+As a complete regimen for the treatment of HIV-1 infection in patients ≥40kg who are antiretroviral treatment-naïve or virologically-suppressed (HIV-1 RNA <50 copies/mL) on a stable antiretroviral regimen for ≥6 months and have no known substitutions associated with resistance to darunavir or tenofovir.

-Test for HBV infection prior to and at initiation. ≥18yrs: 1 tab once daily with food.
+<3yrs: darunavir, not recommended; or <40kg: not established.
+Test for HBV infection prior to and at initiation. ≥40kg: 1 tab once daily with food.
 May split tab into 2 pieces if unable to swallow; consume entire dose immediately.
 Severe renal (CrCl <30mL/min) or severe hepatic impairment: not recommended.

-Concomitant alfuzosin, ranolazine, dronedarone, carbamazepine, phenobarbital, phenytoin, colchicine (in renal/hepatic impairment), rifampin, lurasidone, pimozide, ergots, cisapride, St. John’s wort, elbasvir/grazoprevir, lomitapide, lovastatin, simvastatin, sildenafil (for PAH), oral midazolam, triazolam.
+Concomitant alfuzosin, carbamazepine, phenobarbital, phenytoin, colchicine (in renal/hepatic impairment), rifampin, lurasidone, pimozide, dronedarone, ivabradine, ranolazine, ergots, cisapride, St. John’s wort, elbasvir/grazoprevir, lomitapide, lovastatin, simvastatin, naloxegol, sildenafil (for PAH), oral midazolam, triazolam.

 Post-treatment acute exacerbation of hepatitis B.

-Discontinuation of emtricitabine and/or tenofovir disoproxil may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in advanced liver disease or cirrhosis).
+Discontinuation of emtricitabine- and/or tenofovir-containing products may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in advanced liver disease or cirrhosis).
 Underlying chronic hepatitis, cirrhosis, or pre-treatment elevated transaminases: consider increased AST/ALT monitoring; interrupt or discontinue if evidence of new or worsening liver dysfunction occurs.
 Discontinue immediately if severe skin reactions develop.
-New onset or worsening renal impairment.
-Assess SCr (monitor closely if >0.4mg/dL), estimated CrCl, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) prior to or when initiating, and during therapy.
-Suspend therapy if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
+Assess SCr, estimated CrCl, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) prior to or when initiating, and during therapy.
+Discontinue if significant renal dysfunction or Fanconi syndrome occurs.
+Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
 Sulfonamide allergy.
 Diabetes (may need insulin or oral hypoglycemics dose adjusted).
-Immune reconstitution syndrome.
-Fat redistribution.
 Hemophilia.
 Elderly.
 Pregnancy (use alternatives), nursing mothers: not recommended.

 HIV-1 protease inhibitor + CYP3A inhibitor + nucleoside analog reverse transcriptase inhibitors.

 See Contraindications.
-Concomitant other antiretroviral agents, rivaroxaban, voriconazole, rifabutin, rifapentine, glecaprevir/pibrentasvir, simeprevir, everolimus, salmeterol, avanafil, ticagrelor: not recommended.
+Concomitant other antiretroviral agents, rivaroxaban, voriconazole, rifabutin, rifapentine, glecaprevir/pibrentasvir, everolimus, irinotecan (unless no alternatives), salmeterol, avanafil, ticagrelor: not recommended.
 Concomitant drugs that reduce renal function or compete for active tubular secretion may potentiate emtricitabine, tenofovir (eg, acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir, aminoglycosides, high-dose or multiple NSAIDs).
-May potentiate antiarrhythmics, digoxin, dasatinib, nilotinib (see full labeling), apixaban, clonazepam, SSRIs, TCAs, trazodone, itraconazole, ketoconazole, colchicine (see full labeling), antipsychotics, quetiapine (consider alternative antiretrovirals; if necessary, reduce quetiapine to ⅙ of current dose and monitor), β-blockers, calcium channel blockers, fentanyl, oxycodone, immunosuppressants, tramadol (reduce dose), PDE5 inhibitors (see full labeling), sedatives/hypnotics, IV midazolam; monitor.
+May potentiate antiarrhythmics, digoxin, dasatinib, nilotinib (see full labeling), apixaban, clonazepam, SSRIs, TCAs, trazodone, itraconazole, ketoconazole, colchicine (see full labeling), antipsychotics, quetiapine (consider alternative antiretrovirals; if necessary, reduce quetiapine to ⅙ of current dose and monitor), β-blockers, calcium channel blockers, fentanyl, oxycodone, immunosuppressants, tramadol (reduce dose), PDE5 inhibitors (see full labeling), sedatives/hypnotics, IV midazolam, fesoterodine (max 4mg/day), solifenacin (max 5mg/day); monitor.
 Concomitant other statins (eg, atorvastatin (max 20mg/day), fluvastatin, pitavastatin, pravastatin, rosuvastatin (max 20mg/day): start at low dose, titrate and monitor.
 Concomitant antibacterials (eg, clarithromycin, erythromycin, telithromycin), CYP3A-inducing anticonvulsants that are not contraindicated (eg, eslicarbazepine, oxcarbazepine), CYP3A-inducing corticosteroids (eg, systemic dexamethasone or others): consider alternatives.
 Concomitant vincristine, vinblastine: consider temporarily withholding cobicistat-containing regimen if significant hematologic or GI adverse events develop.
 Concomitant hormonal contraceptives (eg, drosperinone): monitor for hyperkalemia; other estrogen based contraceptives: consider additional or alternative (non-hormonal) contraception.
 Discontinue bosentan ≥36hrs prior to initiation of Symtuza; resume after ≥10 days following initiation.
 Concomitant artemether/lumefantrine; monitor effects.
 Concomitant buprenorphine, buprenorphine/naloxone, methadone; use lowest initial or maintenance dose and titrate.
 Monitor INR with warfarin.

-Diarrhea, rash, nausea, fatigue, headache, abdominal discomfort, flatulence; lab abnormalities.
+Diarrhea, rash, nausea, fatigue, headache, abdominal discomfort, flatulence; immune reconstitution syndrome, fat redistribution.